 Packers Heritage Trail

 It’s true that Green Bay is pretty cold quite a few months of the year.
-But if you visit in the summer or spring, the Packers Heritage Trail is a great look into the history of the Green Bay Packers – but also the history of the Packers in Green Bay.
+But if you visit in the summer or spring, the Packers Heritage Trail is a great look into the history of the Green Bay Packers as well as the history of the Packers in Green Bay.

 It will take you from downtown Green Bay, past City Stadium (the Packers’ original field), as well as numerous other Packers landmarks.

 Walking along the Fox River in Green Bay is a beautiful site (mostly in the summer).
 You can take a boat out on the river, or you can sit at one of the many restaurants along the shore.

 The city built up City Deck to attract visitors downtown, and although it’s only summer for a few months each year, you will usually find hundreds of people walking along the dock whenever it’s warm outside.